Great Linford railway station

-Great Linford railway station was a railway station on the Wolverton to Newport Pagnell line.
-It served the village of Great Linford, Buckinghamshire, which it was located a little to the northeast of.
+Great Linford railway station served the village of Great Linford, in Buckinghamshire, England.
+It was a stop on the Wolverton to Newport Pagnell line between 1867 and 1964.

+History

 Built next to the Linford Wharf on the Grand Union Canal, the station opened to traffic in 1867.
 The station consisted of a brick built station building, and single platform.
 The station did not have a goods yard or sidings.

 The last passenger train ran on 5 September 1964 and the last goods train passed through on 22 May 1967.
-The station building was demolished although the platform remains intact to this day.
-The trackbed through the station has been converted into a cycle way, forming part of the Milton Keynes redway system.
+The station building was demolished.